Dikkekip/dikkekip.github.io/_posts/2024-09-21-HowtoSecureAdminAccess-Part1.md

 Ensuring robust **token management** and security through **phishing-resistant MFA** and **Conditional Access policies** is critical to protecting your organization's resources from unauthorized access.
 For more details, you can refer to the full breakdown [here](https://www.xintra.org/blog/tokens-in-entra-id-guide/).

 ---

-### Continuous Access Evaluation: Your Real-Time Defense Shield 🛡️
+# Continuous Access Evaluation: Your Real-Time Defense Shield 🛡️

-**Continuous Access Evaluation (CAE)** enhances security by enabling **real-time** token validation, allowing tokens to be revoked immediately when critical changes occur—such as a password reset, account compromise, or network location shift.
+Continuous Access Evaluation (CAE) enhances security by enabling real-time token validation, allowing tokens to be revoked immediately when critical changes occur—such as a password reset, account compromise, or network location shift.
 This dynamic validation makes it harder for attackers to misuse stolen tokens.

-#### What Is CAE?
+## What Is CAE?

 Unlike the standard one-hour token expiration, CAE ensures tokens are re-evaluated when necessary.
-It creates a continuous conversation between **Microsoft Entra ID** and services like **Exchange Online**, **Teams**, and **SharePoint Online**, enabling immediate action on security risks.
+It creates a continuous conversation between Microsoft Entra ID and services like Exchange Online, Teams, and SharePoint Online, enabling immediate action on security risks.

-#### Benefits of CAE
+## Benefits of CAE

 - **Real-time response**: Tokens are dynamically updated in response to events like password changes or location changes, revoking access when conditions change.
-- **Network enforcement**: Integrates with **Conditional Access policies** to block tokens used from untrusted networks, reducing the risk of token replay attacks.
+- **Network enforcement**: Integrates with Conditional Access policies to block tokens used from untrusted networks, reducing the risk of token replay attacks.

-#### Where CAE Works—and Where It Doesn’t
+## Where CAE Works—and Where It Doesn’t

+While CAE supports Exchange Online, Teams, and SharePoint Online, **it cannot currently be used for Tier-0 admin access**.
+This is because the Azure Portal and Microsoft 365 endpoints do not support CAE-enabled clients, leaving a gap for these high-privilege accounts.

-While CAE supports **Exchange Online**, **Teams**, and **SharePoint Online**, it **cannot protect Tier-0 admin accounts** effectively because these accounts typically don’t use email or communication services. **Admin accounts** are often best-practice configured with **phishing-resistant MFA** but, once authenticated, the session token is valid for up to an hour, leaving potential vulnerability post-authentication.
+Admin accounts typically don’t rely on email or communication services, and once authenticated, the session token is still valid for up to an hour.
+This leaves potential vulnerability post-authentication, as CAE is unable to trigger a real-time re-evaluation of the token for admin access scenarios.

+However, there is a potential future where CAE could become a valuable defense for Tier-0 admin access.
+If CAE support is extended to the Azure Portal and Microsoft 365 endpoints, it would allow for stricter token control. **Combining CAE with tools like the Global Connect client and trusted location Conditional Access policies** would provide tight control over token issuance, greatly reducing the risk of token replay attacks.
+But for now, we have to rely on other security measures.

+### Current Solutions for Securing Admin Accounts

+To secure Tier-0 resources and admin accounts today, CAE must be used in combination with:
+- **Privileged Access Workstations (PAWs)**: Dedicated workstations for admin tasks, isolated from regular day-to-day operations.
+- **Conditional Access policies**: Enforce trusted locations and strict network conditions.
+- **Phishing-resistant MFA**: Adds an extra layer of protection by ensuring only authorized users can access admin accounts.

-To secure **Tier-0** resources and **admin accounts**, CAE must be used in combination with **Privileged Access Workstations (PAWs)**, **Conditional Access policies**, and **phishing-resistant MFA**.
-These measures ensure that even if a token is stolen, other layers of defense are in place.
+These measures ensure that even if a token is stolen, other layers of defense remain in place to protect critical resources.

-#### The Future of CAE
+## The Future of CAE

 CAE is a valuable layer in modern security strategies, and as it expands to cover more services, it will play an even more critical role in protecting environments.
-However, for now, **admin access** requires a mix of CAE and other advanced measures to fully protect high-value accounts.
+The future could bring support for Tier-0 admin accounts, which would be a game-changer for securing high-value tokens in real time.
+Until then, CAE remains a key component of overall security but should be supplemented by other advanced measures for high-value accounts.

 For more information, visit [CAE strict enforcement](https://learn.microsoft.com/en-us/entra/identity/conditional-access/concept-continuous-access-evaluation-strict-enforcement).